-Mindfulness practices have been shown to offer a host of physical, psychological and social benefits that can lead to decreases in perceived stress, improved self-efficacy, enhanced emotional regulation and a greater sense of meaning and purpose in life.
+Mindfulness practices may offer a host of physical, psychological and social benefits that can lead to decreases in perceived stress, improved self-efficacy, enhanced emotional regulation and a greater sense of meaning and purpose in life.

 Relaxation counters the short-term effects of stress by decreasing blood pressure, heart rate, respiration rate and muscle tension.
-Over the long-term, relaxation can mitigate certain health issues, including hypertension, anxiety and even cancer (Esch, Fricchione & Stefano, 2003; Keefer & Blanchard, 2002), in addition to improving overall health and healing.
+Over the long-term, relaxation can mitigate certain health issues, including hypertension, anxiety and even cancer, in addition to improving overall health and healing.

 Here are some mindful practices that you and your clients might want to try: